jmix-framework/jmix/jmix-authorization-server/README.md

 In a few words, Jmix Authorization Server add-on allows you to issue access and refresh tokens and protect API resources (REST API, custom controllers) with these tokens.
 The add-on is built on top of [Spring Authorization Server](https://spring.io/projects/spring-authorization-server).

-Jmix Authorization Server is a replacement for Jmix Security OAuth2 module that depends on outdated [Spring Security OAuth](https://spring.io/projects/spring-security-oauth) project that has reach end of life.
+Jmix Authorization Server is a replacement for Jmix Security OAuth2 module that depends on outdated [Spring Security OAuth](https://spring.io/projects/spring-security-oauth) project that has reached end of life.

 The Jmix Authorization Server add-on features:

 * Contains predefined Spring configurations for working as participant with "authorization server" and "resource server" roles described in OAuth 2.1 protocol flows.
 This means that your Jmix application may issue access and refresh tokens and protect API resources with these tokens.
 * Supports authorization code grant for web clients and mobile devices.
 * Supports client credentials grant for server-to-server interaction.
-* Out of the box only **opaque** tokens are supported.
+* Only **opaque** tokens are supported out of the box.

 ## Adding Add-on to the Application